ywen407/books-futures-explained/src/4_pin.md

 ## Definitions

-Pin is only relevant for pointers.
+Pin wraps a pointer.
 A reference to an object is a pointer.
+Pin gives some guarantees about the _pointee_ (the data it points to) which we'll explore further in this chapter.

 Pin consists of the `Pin` type and the `Unpin` marker.
 Pin's purpose in life is to govern the rules that need to apply for types which implement `!Unpin`.